GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

       i in [|1, n|]
   }.
 $ <eq:ssl:multi_source:decoding_unknown_sources>
-The neighborhood threshold $colMath(sigma_n, #olive)$ must be defined carefully for this process to succeed.
+For this process to succeed, the neighborhood threshold $colMath(sigma_n, #olive)$ must be defined carefully.
-If too low, some high frequency noise in the spatial spectrum could lead to several false positive angle detections.
+If too low, some high-frequency noise in the spatial spectrum could lead to several false-positive angle detections.
 On the other hand, a large value of $sigma_n$ might cause two close peaks to be wrongly identified as a single one, thus missing a positive detection.
 We have found $sigma_n = 8 degree$ to be a satisfying value.

+#block(breakable: false)[
 When the number $colMath(z, #eastern)$ of active sources is known, @eq:ssl:multi_source:decoding_unknown_sources can be adapted as:
 $
   hat(y) (hat(o); colMath(z, #eastern)) = {